rustless/rustless/README.md

 ## Query strings

-Raisin is intergated with [rust-query] to allow smart query-string parsing (e.g. like `"foo[0][a]=a&foo[0][b]=b&foo[1][a]=aa&foo[1][b]=bb"`).
+Rustless is intergated with [rust-query] to allow smart query-string parsing (e.g. like `"foo[0][a]=a&foo[0][b]=b&foo[1][a]=aa&foo[1][b]=bb"`).
 See [rust-query] for more info.

 [rust-query]: https://github.com/s-panferov/rust-query